-why staying at a caranavserai is a must do in iran?! by Matin
+why staying at a caranavserai is a must do in iran?!

 I could almost hear the hustle and bustle of the merchants selling their goods, bargaining on prices and depicting their long lived journey to one another while their horses and camels chew on hay and dried up plants and stock up the much needed water.

 Here we are, on the Silk Road, at one of the 999 caravanserais the Persian king Shah Abbas built to shelter and provide food and safety to merchants, traders, travelers and pilgrims.

 My last experience of sleeping in caravanserai went to years back and to the desert of Maranjab.
 It was winter, cold and there were hardly any facilities.
 We brushed our teeth with unbearable salty water and showers were not a thing.
 Nevertheless we made a huge fire, chatted, laughed and read poetry as the sky covered us with a starry blanket.

 After days of traveling, a full day on the road and dreadfully needing to sleep I was a bit skeptical about staying at another caravanserai.
 Little did I know that I was in for another sleepless night and one indescribable experience!